phlex-ruby/phlex.fun/pages/rails.md

 gem "phlex-rails"
 ```

-Note, you do not need to install `phlex` separately becuase `phlex` is a dependency of `phlex-rails`.
+Note, you do not need to install `phlex` separately because `phlex` is a dependency of `phlex-rails`.

 Once the install is finished, you’ll want to run the setup script: `bin/rails phlex:install`.